 Fire and Wildlife

-The good, bad, and ugly of fire and wildlife - roasty toasty critters or promoting sustainable habitat for expanding and healthy wildlife populations?
+This discussion was recorded on Jan.
+19, 2023.
+Our panelists discussed the good, bad, and ugly of fire and wildlife - roasty toasty critters or promoting sustainable habitat for expanding and healthy wildlife populations?
 Let’s discuss the pros and cons of fire on wildlife.
 How is the lack of fire at the necessary scale, frequency, intensity/severity, and seasonality one of the greatest threats to wildlife in fire-dependent ecosystems?

 Lauren Pile Knapp